 Step out of the tent and head next door.

-One of the neat things about Pittock and many campgrounds is that there is a mix of tent spaces and RV spaces and some of the RV spaces have evolved into semi-permanent structures, complete with gazebos and decks, that are occupied by all-season residents.
+One of the neat things about Pittock Conservation Area is that there is a mix of tent spaces and RV spaces and some of the RV spaces have evolved into semi-permanent structures, complete with gazebos and decks, that are occupied by all-season residents.
 These guys weren’t bothered by the rain at all!
 And if it wasn’t for my impending food coma, I might have just gone over and introduced myself.
 When in doubt, bring beer and snacks (like the butter tarts!) and you’ll always be welcome.

 If you’re feeling on the shy side and would rather die than just walk on over to your neighbours’ site uninvited, there’s a nice alternative.
 Pittock, is like many campgrounds in that there are planned events throughout the week for campers.
 Activities such as pancake breakfasts and BBQ lunches are a great way to meet other campers and find a few friends to hang out with around the campfire.
 Plus, if you’re new to camping and lack confidence in your outdoor cooking skills, this is an easy and economical way to get some grub.

 Showers, bathrooms, and other practicalities.

 Unless there’s danger from thunder and lightning, not much harm can come from frolicking in the rain.
 So you'll look like a drowned rat and get covered in mud.
 Oh well!
 You might as well dive in and try to have some fun!